David Kaiser (physicist): Primordial black holes

 Some of Kaiser's research focuses on primordial black holes, especially as a viable candidate for dark matter.
 Unlike various hypothetical particles, such as weakly interacting massive particles (WIMPs) or ultralight particles such as axions, primordial black holes would not require any new particles beyond the Standard Model in order to account for the measured dark matter abundance.
+Kaiser also explores the possibility of identifying primordial black holes by detecting exceptionally high-energy neutrinos, emitted as part of these objects' Hawking radiation.

 Kaiser and his colleagues have studied mechanisms by which a population of primordial black holes could have formed during the very early universe in models that preserve the close fit between predictions and observations of the cosmic microwave background radiation.
 They have also identified a possible subpopulation of primordial black holes that would have formed with significant QCD color charge, constituting a novel state of matter.
 Additionally, they have proposed a new observable test to help establish whether primordial black holes exist and contribute significantly to dark matter abundance, based on high-precision measurements of visible objects within the Solar System, such as the planet Mars.

 Experimental tests of quantum theory

 Kaiser has also helped to design and conduct novel experimental tests of quantum mechanics.
 In one such test, Kaiser and colleagues demonstrated how measurements of neutrino oscillations could be used to test whether quantum objects really persist in superposition states—akin to Schrödinger's cat—between preparation and measurement.
-By applying the neutrino measurements to the Leggett-Garg inequality, their long-baseline test showed clear evidence of quantum superpositions over a distance of 450 miles.
+By applying the neutrino measurements to the Leggett-Garg inequality, their long-baseline test showed clear evidence of quantum superpositions over a distance of 450 miles (720 km).

 In a separate project, Kaiser and colleagues first proposed a novel protocol for experimental tests of Bell's inequality to address the so-called "freedom-of-choice" loophole.
 Working with Nobel laureate Anton Zeilinger and his group, their "Cosmic Bell" experiments demonstrated quantum entanglement while using real-time astronomical measurements of cosmologically distant events to determine the types of measurements performed on each member of an entangled pair.
 These experiments placed the tightest constraints yet on certain types of alternative models to quantum theory, excluding nearly all possible exploitation of the freedom-of-choice loophole from the causal past of the experiments, extending from the Big Bang to today.
 The Cosmic Bell experiments were featured in the PBS NOVA documentary film Einstein's Quantum Riddle (2019).

-Historical research
+Research on the history of physics

 Kaiser's historical research focuses on intersections among modern natural sciences, geopolitics, and the history of higher education during the Cold War.
 His major historical publications include: